CMTO Wants to Hear from You: Professional Misconduct Regulation Update

 Although certain acts are identified as professional misconduct in the Regulated Health Professions Act, 1991 (RHPA), health regulators in Ontario also have the ability to expand these provisions and identify additional acts that are specific to their profession.

-CMTO’s current Professional Misconduct Regulation has been in effect since 1999 and defines parameters of professional practice, identifying specific behaviours that constitute misconduct and that could trigger disciplinary action by the College.
+CMTO’s current Professional Misconduct Regulation has been in effect since 1999 and defines parameters of professional practice, identifying specific behaviors that constitute misconduct and that could trigger disciplinary action by the College.
 Provisions cover a wide range of professional activities, from record keeping to billing practices, as well as unacceptable conduct such as abuse of a client and inappropriate use of titles.

 Proposed changes to this Regulation aim to: